jCodingStuff/Knapsack3D/README.md

 This is the Project 1 - Part 3 of the Data Science and Knowledge Engineering Bachelor at Maastricht University.
 The code was written in collaboration with Lucas Giovanni Uberti-Bona Marin, Silvia Fallone, Antonio Rodriguez, Sarah Waseem and Pierre Bongrand.

-The problem consisted in the following: we were given a set of 3D objects (each with its dimensions and value) and asked to pack them in a certain cargo, in order to maximize profit.
+We were given a set of 3D objects (each with its dimensions and value) and asked to pack them in a certain cargo, in order to maximize profit.
 In other words, a 3-Dimensional Knapsack Problem.
 The sets of objects can be split in two categories:
  - Parcels: boxes of types A (1.0x1.0x2.0), B (1.0x1.5x2.0) and C (1.5x1.5x1.5).
  - Pentominoes: of types L, P, and T (each one made of 1.0x1.0x1.0 boxes).
 Since half a unit cannot be represented using half a matrix cell, the dimensions are duplicated.